dbasedow/prospecter/index.md

 Performance
 -----------
 Performance is looking very good already.
 The diagram shows the average matching time in ms for the same document with increasing indexed queries.
-In this case matching was done on a single text field.
+In this case, matching was done on a single text field.

 ![full-text matching performance]({{ '/images/avg-match-time.png' | prepend: site.baseurl }})